-If you would like to work with me, I deliver a range of training specialising in adult and children’s mental health and wellbeing.
+If you would like to work with me, I deliver keynote speaking, a range of training specialising in adult and children’s mental health and workplace wellbeing support for line managers and their teams.
 Get in touch, and together we can create change, increase mental health literacy in early years education and make wellbeing heart centric to your pedagogy and practice.

 Why train with me?